jcolson/Exchange-Rate-alfredworkflow/README.md

 ## What does this do?

-Use this to see exchange rates in Alfred (replace the API key with a key that will work for you at fixer.io)
+Use this to see exchange rates in Alfred.
+Get a free API key that will work for you at https://fixer.io/signup/free .
+Once you have your api key, type "exr key [yourkeyhere]" into Alfred's hotkey modal to set your API key.

 ![Screenshot](https://raw.githubusercontent.com/jcolson/Exchange-Rate-alfredworkflow/master/exchangerate.png)